fetchai/agents-aea/docs/ml-skills.md

 The model trainer needs to have some wealth to purchase the data from the data provider.

 First, create the private key for the model trainer AEA based on the network you want to transact.
-To generate and add a private-public key pair for Fetch.ai `AgentLand` use:
+To generate and add a private-public key pair for Fetch.ai `StargateWorld` use:
 ``` bash
 aea generate-key fetchai
 aea add-key fetchai fetchai_private_key.txt
 ```

 Then, create some wealth for your model trainer based on the network you want to transact with.
-On the Fetch.ai `AgentLand` network:
+On the Fetch.ai `StargateWorld` network:
 ``` bash
 aea generate-wealth fetchai
 ```